murtuzaalisurti/rssed/README.md

 a collection of dev rss feeds :)

 > built with ❤️ for fun, to try out ssr in astro but unfortunately I am struggling to deploy it!
 Welp!
+Went for static routes.